 The IR regions of the spectrum discussed in Sect.~\ref{sect:midir_spec} will fall within the wavelength coverage of JWST.
 The fundamental and first overtone of CO and the first overtone of SiO are in the range of JWST/NIRSpec , while the bands further to the red will be observable with the Medium Resolution Spectroscopy (MRS) instrument of JWST/MIRI.

-To investigate the feasibility of observing the different molecular lines, at different phases with JWST, the JWST Exposure Time Calculator (ETC, \href{https://jwst.etc.stsci.edu/}{https://jwst.etc.stsci.edu/}, \citealt{pontoppidan_etc_2016}) was used, with the model spectra presented in Fig.~\ref{fig:irspec} as template.
-With the ETC tool, the exposure time needed for the relevant filters to achieve a given signal-to-noise ratio (SNR) for the line peaks can be estimated.
+To investigate the feasibility of observing the different molecular lines, at different phases with JWST, the JWST Exposure Time Calculator\footnote{\href{https://jwst.etc.stsci.edu/}{https://jwst.etc.stsci.edu/}}\citep{pontoppidan_etc_2016} was used, with the model spectra presented in Fig.~\ref{fig:irspec} as template.
+With the ETC tool, the exposure time needed for the relevant filters to achieve a given S/N for the line peaks can be estimated.
 We placed the SN at a distance of 10 Mpc for these calculations.

 At 100 days the first overtone of CO and the blend between the fundamental band of CO and the first overtone of SiO are covered by JWST/NIRSpec with the filters G235M and G395M, respectively, and bright enough that short exposure times ($\sim$1 min per filter) will yield SNR $>$50.
 The SiO and SiS fundamental bands are covered by JWST/MIRI MRS filters and require exposure times of $\sim$2 min for the SiO line and $\sim$5 min for the SiS line to get an SNR $>$10.
 Consequently, at 100 days the discussed molecular lines could with ease be observed with JWST for an SN similar to the standard model in this work.